n7tae/mrefd/README.md

 # MREFD

 This *mrefd* repository builds a new kind of M17 open-source Reflector.
 Although *mrefd* has evolved, most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevant source files reflect this.
-The sources are published under GPL Licenses.
+The sources are published under GPL Licenses. *mrefd* works with both M17 modes, Stream and Packet Mode.

+**Note:** This version of *mrefd* will ***not*** interlink with *mrefd* Version 0.x.x!

 ## Introduction

 The *mrefd* reflector is for connecting M17 clients together. *mrefd* can be configured with up to 26 different channels.
 M17 clients (M17 repeaters, M17 hot-spots and other MREFD reflectors) can be linked to a channel.
-An incoming M17 voice stream from one of the clients will be heard by all the other clients.
+An incoming M17 voice stream or data packet from one of the clients will be sent to all the other clients.

-Encrypted voice streams will pass through an *mrefd* channel, but **only** if they are configured for it.
+Encrypted voice streams will pass through an *mrefd* channel, but **only** if that channel configured for it.

 *mrefd* uses **Ham-DHT**, a distributed hash table network for sharing digital information for ham radio.
 A **Ham-DHT**-enabled *mrefd* publishes a four-part document on the DHT network.
 The four parts:
 1. Configuration - Connecting clients can use this to know how to connect.